 A complainant, who believed that the image was sexist and degrading to women, challenged whether it was offensive.

-eye-catching and show the aesthetic features of the bicycle frame.
-They also said, because 45,000 issues of the magazine that contained the ad had been sent out and Cycling Plus had not received any complaints, and because the use of the female form in
+to be eye-catching and show the aesthetic features of the bicycle frame.
+They also said, because 45,000 issues of the magazine that contained the ad had been sent out and Cycling Plus had not received any complaints, and because the use of the

 Cycling Plus said their magazine was read predominantly by men in their 30s to 50s and did not believe that the ad was offensive.